bartmichu/opensuse-zabbix-userparams/README.md

   Check if the reboot-needed flag was set by a previous update or install of a core library or service.
 This flag indicates that reboot is required to ensure that your system benefits from these updates.

   Expected return value: ```1``` - reboot is needed, ```2``` - reboot is not needed.

+- ```opensuse-userparams.reboot-requested```

+  Check if the system reboot is requested from reboot manager.
+  Requires rebootmgr and sudo.

+  Expected return value: 1 - reboot requested, 2 - reboot not requested.

 - ```opensuse-userparams.services.restart```